Arthur042l/EggSpread-time-reserver/README.md

 - V date picker for free days
 - V save respond button
 - V Data management.
+- V Today tag
+- V show who free data on each day boxes
+  - V when not enough space, show +[count] counter of extra member except members shown on calendar, show +2 or higher, only +1 if no space
+  - V (with simple indicator, circle user icon with first letter, at most one line) (mobile)
+  - V (show full name, rounded rectangle, at most two line)(click to show detail view of the day) (desktop)
+- V detail view for each day on the matches chart for free members.
+  - V (only desktop) show the detail view on click on the users icon/indicator.
 - V sepcial presentation for all people free
 - V compact mode for phone
 - V wide mode for computer tablet